niklasR/SF-FreePBX/README.md

 ##Security

-Bear in mind that the connection between SF-FreePBX and Asterisk is plaintext, so binding the AMI users to a specific machine, tunneling the traffic or runninf SF-FreePBX on the Asterisk-Server is recommended.
+Bear in mind that the connection between SF-FreePBX and Asterisk is plaintext, so binding the AMI users to a specific machine, tunneling the traffic or running SF-FreePBX on the Asterisk-Server is recommended.

 ## Extensions
 If you would like to build on the code provided, here's an overview of the functions (despite the webserver)